sococo/sococo-developer-website/public/pages/receiving-a-message.md

 An example of this interaction can be found in our Hubot adapter [here](https://github.com/sococo/hubot-sococo/blob/master/source/sococo.coffee#L126-L149).

 You will receive messages as long as you are connected and subscribed to the `/service/stream` channel.
 Note that the API client will show up as a 'robot' avatar in the room you are authenticated into.
-In this was, we allow the API clients presence to be transparent to the users who are present in the room.
+In this way, we allow the API client's presence to be transparent to the users who are present in the room.